 -in either case, must include the patent rights clause with nonprofit conditions.

-Assignment is any conveyance of the substantial common law rights–make, use, sell, enforce, sublicense.
-University exclusive patent licenses are often assignments of the underlying subject invention–university folks are in denial over this bit and federal agencies don’t bother to enforce it.
+Assignment is any conveyance of the substantial rights in the invention–make, use, sell.
+Other indications of an assignment include the right to enforce a patent and the right to grant sublicenses (which is another way to resolve infringements).
+University exclusive patent licenses are often also assignments of the underlying subject invention–university folks are in denial over this bit and federal agencies don’t bother to enforce it.
 Another way Bayh-Dole has never operated.

 - Nonprofits must share royalties with inventors.